-The twin-ring SMC Pentax-A Zoom 35-70mm 1:4, is the only 35-70mm Pentax lens with fixed aperture, produced for the Pentax Series-A and Series-P 35mm SLR film cameras.
+The twin-ring SMC Pentax-A Zoom 35-70mm f/4 is the only 35-70mm Pentax lens with fixed aperture, produced for the Pentax Series-A and Series-P 35mm SLR film cameras.
 The lens has an aperture ring that can be operated manually, and also an 'A' setting which allows the lens aperture opening to be set automatically by Pentax cameras that are fitted with the KA (or its derivatives) lens mounts.

-The solid, beautiful, and well-built lens was produced from 1984 to 1985, a 7-elements in 7 groups construction, has 6 aperture blades, a minimum focusing distance of 0.25 meters, and a 58mm filter ring size.
-The lens is not weather-sealed and weighs 330 grams, has a diameter size of 65mm, and is 80mm long.
+The solid, beautiful, and well-built lens was produced from 1984 to 1985, a 7-element in 7 groups construction, has 6 aperture blades, a minimum focusing distance of 0.25 meters, and a 58mm filter ring size.
+The lens is not weather-sealed and weighs 330 grams, has a diameter of 65mm, and is 80mm long.

-Though divided between the accolades and the brickbats, the lens enjoys a Sharpness rating of 8.3, Aberrations at 7.9, Bokeh at 8.1, Handling at 8.5, and Value at 8.9, on PentaxForums.
+Though divided between the accolades and the brickbats, the lens enjoys a rating of Sharpness (8.3), Aberrations (7.9), Bokeh (8.1), Handling (8.5), and Value (8.9), on PentaxForums.

 I had the lens mounted to the 10MP CCD Pentax K-m (Pentax K2000 in the US), did a series of test images, and came away quite impressed with the results.
-The equally vintage Pentax K-m has a KAF2 lens mount, on it, the the lens is equivalent to a 50-105mm short tele on a 35mm full-frame camera, a good range for snapshots, portraiture, a walk-around lens, and street photography.
+The equally vintage Pentax K-m has a KAF2 lens mount; on it, the lens is equivalent to a 50-105mm short tele on a 35mm full-frame camera, a good range for snapshots, portraiture, a walk-around lens, and street photography.

 A Look Back